Skip to main content

 The Time-Series Database (TSDB)

 Monitoring data is kept on the RC in a TSDB.
-A dedicated database called sensors is used for this purpose, and it contains the following series:
+A dedicated database called sensors is used for this purpose and contains the following series:

 • infeeds: Stores infeeds stats